-For example, Columbia University’s Data Science for Executives Certification is on one end of the spectrum, a series of courses, each with their certification, that last five weeks each.
-The fee for each of these five-week courses is $347.
+For example, Columbia University’s Data Science for Executives Certification is on one end of the spectrum, a series of courses, each with their certification, that last five weeks.
 This serves as a reasonable way to get exposure to precisely the skills you want, all from a competitive school, without much commitment.

-There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced) and costs $18,900.
-The target audience would certainly be looking for a long-term, in-depth deep dive into this subsection of data science while also working a full-time job.
+There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced) and costs $23,296 The target audience would certainly be looking for a long-term, in-depth dive into this subsection of data science while also working a full-time job.

 You’ll commonly see six-month programs in the $5,000 range, but there are truly credible options to match almost all-time commitment and affordability levels.
 When it comes to self-paced programs especially, you’re afforded the ability to customize your educational experience around your life circumstances, perfect for those with many other commitments and obligations.